 Balancing rule on specific services

-In case of Nominations on services of the type Wheeling, Zee Platform, OCUC or Direct Line Services, the confirmation process described in section 4 shall respect the balancing rule of combined use for each hour of a specific Entry Service on an Interconnection Point with a specific Exit Service on an Interconnection Point.
+In case of Nominations on services of the type Zee Platform or Direct Line Services, the confirmation process described in section 4 shall respect the balancing rule of combined use for each hour of a specific Entry Service on an Interconnection Point with a specific Exit Service on an Interconnection Point.
 In case there is no combined use of such specific services a reduction shall take place in accordance with section 4.5.

-Reduction rules at Interconnection Points or End User Domestic Exit Points
+Reduction rules at Interconnection Points, Installation Points, Domestic Point for Injection or End User Domestic Exit Points

-The TSO shall apply the "lesser of" rule, which means that if the nominated quantity at an Interconnection Point or an End User Domestic Exit Point is higher than the available capacity restricted by any capacity rule, constraint management rule or matching rule, the Confirmed Quantity shall be the lesser of all quantities except for Zeebrugge for which due to the implicit allocation the Confirmed Quantity can be higher than the nominated quantity.
+The TSO shall apply the "lesser of" rule, which means that if the nominated quantity at an Interconnection Point, an Installation Point, a Domestic Point for Injection or an End User Domestic Exit Point is higher than the available capacity restricted by any capacity rule, constraint management rule or matching rule, the Confirmed Quantity shall be the lesser of all quantities except for Zeebrugge for which due to the implicit allocation the Confirmed Quantity can be higher than the nominated quantity.

-In order to respect the balancing principle applicable to Wheeling, Zee Platform, OCUC and Direct Line Services as described in section 4.4, and without prejudice to the capacity rule, constraint management rule or matching rule, the TSO shall apply the "lesser of" rule, which means that if the nominated quantity at an Interconnection Point or an End User Domestic Exit Point is higher than the available capacity restricted by any capacity rule, constraint management rule, matching rule or balancing rule, the Confirmed Quantity shall be the lesser of all quantities.
+In order to respect the balancing principle applicable to Zee Platform and Direct Line Services as described in section 4.4, and without prejudice to the capacity rule, constraint management rule or matching rule, the TSO shall apply the "lesser of" rule, which means that if the nominated quantity at an Interconnection Point or an Installation Point is higher than the available capacity restricted by any capacity rule, constraint management rule, matching rule or balancing rule, the Confirmed Quantity shall be the lesser of all quantities.

-For Wheeling, Zee Platform, OCUC or Direct Line Services, each Network User can send the TSO its Priority Reduction List for each shipper code per Interconnection Point or End User Domestic Exit Point through its Nominations using Edig@s version 4 or higher.
+For Zee Platform or Direct Line Services, each Network User can send the TSO its Priority Reduction List for each shipper code per Interconnection Point or Installation Point through its Nominations using Edig@s version 4 or higher.

-For a Network User, insofar as there are several equivalent possible solutions complying with the capacity, constraint management and matching rules as described in this section 4 and which also respect the Balancing Rules, the TSO shall take the Priority Reduction List into account in order to determine which shipper code(s) or which Interconnection Point(s) or End User Domestic Exit Point(s) must be reduced first.
+For a Network User, insofar as there are several equivalent possible solutions complying with the capacity, constraint management and matching rules as described in this section 4 and which also respect the Balancing Rules, the TSO shall take the Priority Reduction List into account in order to determine which shipper code(s) or which Interconnection Point(s) or Installation Point(s) must be reduced first.

 There are 20 priority levels available (from 1 to 20).
 The shipper code(s) with a lower priority level shall be reduced before the shipper codes(s) with a higher priority level in order to achieve a balanced position.
-If several shipper codes have the same priority level, even at different Interconnection Points or End User Domestic Exit Points, this shall result in a proportional reduction of these shipper codes at said Interconnection Point(s) or End User Domestic Exit Point(s).
+If several shipper codes have the same priority level, even at different Interconnection Points or Installation Points, this shall result in a proportional reduction of these shipper codes at said Interconnection Point(s) or Installation Point(s).
 Zeebrugge shall always be the last Interconnection Point to be reduced.
 If no priority order is communicated on the last Nomination, the Nomination shall be treated by default as a Nomination with a priority level of ten (10).

 It is not possible to communicate a priority reduction list by email or through Nominations sent with Edig@s version 1, 2 or 3.
 The shipper codes on these Nominations shall be treated by default as a Nomination with a priority level of ten (10).